ga96tik/SauterSchwabQuadrature.jl/docs/src/Non-Parameterized.md

  `testchart = sourcechart = simplex(P1,P2,P3)`,

  where `P1`, `P2` and `P3` are the vertices of that particular triangle.
-Note that both charts must be equal, that means that the first argument of both charts must be equal, the second argument of both charts must be equal, and the last argument of both charts must be equal.
+Note, that both charts must be equal; that means that the first argument of both charts must be equal, the second argument of both charts must be equal, and the last argument of both charts must be equal.

  The last argument can be created by

 `cf = CommonFace(x)`.

-`cf` is an object of type `CommonFace()`, x is the number of quadrature points on the integration path ``[0,1]``.
+`cf` is an object of type `CommonFace()`; x is the number of quadrature points on the integration path ``[0,1]``.

 An example of this case can be found at the end of the common_face_non_parameterized.jl file in the example folder.